BronzeJi/Technical-Acoustics/README.md

 # Technical-Acoustics
-This includes some of assignments from acoustic courses.
+This includes some of the assignments from acoustic courses.

-# System analsis
+# System analysis
-To find H1 estimator(Frequency Responce Fuction) and its coherence with test data.
-SO called "mass-spring" data is simulated by Jens.
+To find the H1 estimator(Frequency Response Function) and its coherence with test data.